Directory Access Settings

 - RSS Feed: Defines the RSS feed for directory.
 Items created within an associated page will be published to the chosen feed.

 - URL Type: Defines the URL structure by normalizing links inserted on the page to the chosen type, Absolute, Root Relative, or Page Relative.
 This is used by the Dependency Manager and WYSIWYG Editor for internal links.
 The default setting is (Inherit from Site Settings), which means that if the URL Type is set for a directory, but not set recursively for subdirectories, the subdirectories will take the value of the setting from the site record.
-Click here to read more about URL Type.

 - Exclude Search: Prevents the included content from being indexed for inclusion in results for Quick Search.

 - Exclude from Sitemap: Prevents the file from being included in the XML sitemap generated for a site.
+This is available to Level 10 users only.

 - Directory Variables: Any number of directory variables can be created and used by templates to supply values for new content creation.
 While most directory variables are unique to each implementation of OU Campus, there are a small number of directory variables that are global to all instances of OU Campus as well.
 Visit the Directory Variables page for more information.